wakeuppratham/Number-System-Converter/README.md

 This is a simple command-line program written in C that allows you to convert numbers between different number systems such as binary, decimal, octal, and hexadecimal.
 You can input a number in one number system, and the program will output its equivalent in the other number systems.

 Table of Contents
-Introduction
+-Introduction
-Features
+-Features
-Usage
+-Usage
-Conversion Functions
+-Conversion Functions
-Input Validation
+-Input Validation

 Introduction